 |Save Destination||Yes||You must click the “Save Destination” button in the lower right hand corner in order for changes to take effect|

-- Active Directory: “CN=[insert group name here,OU=[insert OU name here]”, without the quotes or brackets.
-An OU is not required, if the group will be inserted into the base path.
+- Active Directory: “CN=[insert group name here,OU=[insert OU Path here]”, without the quotes or brackets.
+An OU is not required if the group will be inserted into the base path.
 If multiple OU’s are used, they should be listed from most specific to least specific.

 - Microsoft Azure: A group name can be entered in plain text with no special formatting.

-Events & Triggers are events that occur when a user triggers a condition based on its properties.
-The three events include:
+Events & Actions are events that occur when a user triggers a preset condition.

 - Field & Value: a user is a assigned a value for the specified property